Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 • regular trimming

-• frequent professional grooming
+• Regular professional grooming

-What Good Breeders Can Test or Explain About Coat Predictability
+What Good Breeders Can Test Or Explain About Coat Predictability

-• furnishings
+• Furniture

 • curl tendency

-• parent coat types
+• coats with a parent coat

-This is buyer protection, not genetics trivia.
+This is buyer security, not a matter of genetics.

-F1B Bernedoodle Temperament and Daily Life
+F1B Bernedoodle Temperament And Daily Life

 • affectionate